cowlingj/an-introduction-to-programming-with-python/lessons/Lesson5.md

 > colon ":" at the end, or an Indentation Error caused by not indenting the body
 > with either tabs or spaces (either is fine so long as you are consistent)

-In this example we have to variables, `food` which is currently the integer `5`, and `hungry` which is the boolean value `False` (always with a capital "F" in python).
+In this example we have two variables, `food` which is currently the integer `5`, and `hungry` which is the boolean value `False` (always with a capital "F" in python).
 If the condition `hungry` is `True` (it's not) then we go into the body and